 Does Mid-State Litho service shredders and supply bags and oil?

 Yes.
-Mid-State Litho is a Michigan-based dealer serving the Great Lakes region since 1984.
-We service Formax and MBM Destroyit shredders in-house and stock shredder bags, oil, and replacement parts.
-Financing is available on the larger units.
+Mid-State Litho is an authorized Michigan-based dealer serving the Great Lakes region since 1984.
+We service both the Formax and MBM Destroyit lines in-house and stock shredder bags, oil, and replacement parts.

 Related collections and resources